 Behavioral and Social Science Distribution (BSSD) courses must come from different disciplines.

-†† Students should consult an adviser regarding the requirements of transfer institutions.
+†† Students should consult an advisor regarding the requirements of transfer institutions.
 For some institutions, MGMT 201 may be appropriate, for others (e.g. The Smith School at the University Maryland) another course will be more appropriate.
 If necessary use as needed to fill the 60 credit requirement.

 ‡ Students must complete one Global or Cultural Perspectives designated course as part of their General Education Program to graduate.